Skip to Main Content

 Environmental Sustainability Concerns with AI

 There has recently been much discussion about the environmental impacts of AI chatbots.
-Below are just a few of the articles outlining stark realities of the environmental considerations surrounding use of AI chatbots.
+Below are just a few of the articles curated by SUNY Office of Library and Information Services (OLIS) Collaborative LibGuide which outline the stark realities of the environmental considerations surrounding use of AI chatbots.

 There are countless other information sources on the environmental impacts of AI.
 This could be a great conversation to have in class especially in the context sustainability being one of SUNY Oneonta's core values (Sustainability, n.d.)!